GreptimeTeam/docs/docs/v0.3/en/user-guide/scripts-&-functions/getting-started.md

 ## Installation

 ### Create python environment
+If you are using greptime's docker image, then it's already setup for scripting functionality.
+You can skip this step.

-First you need to know which python version is required for your greptime binary.
+If you wish to use greptime binary with pyo3 feature, then first you need to know which python version is required for your greptime binary.
 You can check it by `ldd greptime | grep 'libpython'`(Or `otool -L greptime|grep Python.framework` on Mac), and then install the corresponding python version(i.e. `libpython3.10.so` require Python 3.10).
 Then, you can use conda to create a python 3 environment.
 Conda is a great tool for managing Python environments, see [official docs](https://docs.conda.io/en/latest/miniconda.html) to get more information.

 ```shell